 Methods – from the chapter "Methods" we know that methods are named blocks of programming code.
-They perform particular actions and through them the objects achieve their behavior based on the class type.
-Methods execute the implemented programming logic (algorithms) and the handling of data.
+They perform particular actions and through them the objects achieve their particular behavior, depending on the class type.
+Methods execute the implemented programming logic (algorithms) and handle the data.

 Sample Class: Dog

 Here is how a class looks like.
-The class Dog defined here owns all the elements, which we described so far:
+The class Dog owns all the elements described so far: